A close up of groom and bride holding hands with champagne on their wedding day

 The night before the wedding

-Congratulations!
-Your special day is finally here.
-Drop off decor items at the wedding venue and review roles and schedules with your bridal party.
-Now that all that wedding preparation and creative planning have ended, it's time to relax and cherish this special moment on the night before your wedding.
+Now all that wedding preparation and creative planning is ending, it's time to relax and cherish this special moment.
 Indulge in a hearty meal with your close friends and family, keep off your feet, and enjoy an early night's rest.
-Don’t forget to lay out your wedding outfit and accessories for a stress-free morning.